 During your time together, the divorce mediator will actively engage the two of you in a series of discussions on all the necessary subjects.

-He will help identify the relevant issues that pertain to your unique situation.
+They will help identify the relevant issues that pertain to your unique situation.
 Listen to your goals, needs, and concerns.

 And ultimately help you come to all and agreements required to peacefully end your marriage.